Miss America 2018: 5 Things to Know About Miss North Dakota Cara Mund

 Whether it was her jazz dancing to Michael Jackson's "The Way You Make Me Feel" or answering a surprise two rounds of questions, the 23-year-old beauty received the most amount of votes and was crowned the winner.

-So what else should you know about a woman who said that tops on her "Bucket List" was making it Miss America's Top 10 and who called President Trump's decision to withdraw the U.S. from the climate accord a "bad decision"?
+So what else should you know about a woman who said that the No. 1 thing on her "Bucket List" was making it Miss America's Top 10 and who called President Trump's decision to withdraw the U.S. from the climate accord a "bad decision"?

 We did a bit of investigating and found out more than a few fun facts.
 Here's just a preview: She's got an Ivy League degree from Brown University and she's headed to law school!